 Book review: Dragon's Egg

-I present you a script for a an unfinished short animation about Robert L. Forward’s hard sci-fi book Dragon’s Egg.
-While the script can be read on its own, the animation will add many details and some clarification.
+I present you a script for an unfinished short animation about Robert L. Forward’s hard sci-fi novel Dragon’s Egg.

 Some 50 million years ago a supergiant star collapsed.
 Its death roar gave birth to an extraordinary object - a neutron star.
 An anomaly set this neutron star on a course towards the Solar system where human astrophysicists would name it “Dragon’s Egg.”